meangrape/fdb-wiki/An-Overview-how-Watches-Work.md

 # Overview

-This documentation gives a short introduction into how locks are implemented in FoundationDB and what kind of guarantees a client is getting.
+This documentation gives a short introduction into how watches are implemented in FoundationDB and what kind of guarantees a client is getting.
 Furthermore, this document should give some insight into back practices.

 ## An equivalent Functionality implemented in the Client